datawire/microcosm/README.md

 ## Terminating the Architecture

-When using the 'run' subcommand the microcosmctl will remain active while all its subprocesses are running.
+When using the 'run' subcommand the microcosm will remain active while all its subprocesses are running.
 You can terminate the entire architecture and all its subprocesses by using control-C.

 ## Testing the Architecture